fdxmw/inkscape_sliceforms/README.md

 1. Install [Inkscape](https://inkscape.org/).
 2. Download this project's [latest release](https://github.com/fdxmw/inkscape_sliceforms/releases/download/r0.2/inkscape_sliceforms-installable-r0.2.zip).
    - If you are browsing GitHub's Releases page, be sure to download the `-installable-` `.zip` file, and not the `Source code` `.zip` file.
-The `Source code` `.zip` file is not usable on its own because it is missing the contents of the [inkscape_common](https://github.com/fdxmw/inkscape_common) submodule.
+The `Source code` `.zip` file is not usable by itself, because it is missing the [inkscape_common](https://github.com/fdxmw/inkscape_common) submodule.
-3. Unzip the release into Inkscape's "User extensions" directory.
+3. Unzip the latest release into Inkscape's "User extensions" directory.
 The location of this directory can be found in Inkscape's Settings dialog box, under `System > User extensions`.
    - If you previously installed an older release (`inkscape_sliceforms-installable-r0.1`), delete the old release's directory from your inkscape extensions directory, otherwise you will have multiple copies of each extension.
 4. Restart Inkscape.